Spokane Cost of Living: Spokane, WA Living Expenses Guide

 Spokane is a city in eastern Washington, about 92 miles south of the Canadian border.
 It is the county seat of Spokane County.
 With a population of about 223,266, it is the second-largest city in Washington, and its population is growing at a rate of about 0.92% each year.

 Spokane is considered the economic and cultural center of the region.
 The city began as a critical rail and shipping hub due to its location between farming and mining regions.
 Spokane's economy was heavily reliant on the natural resources around it, which it controlled through mining, logging, and farming.

 The Spokane metro area has a gross metro product of over $25.5 billion.
 Economic development in the area today is primarily focused on manufacturing, health science, professional services, information technology, finance and insurance, clean technology, and digital media.

 With a cost of living of 92.3, it costs about 7.7% less to live in Spokane than the national average.
 Spokane's cost of living is about 26.4% lower than the state average of 118.7, which is boosted primarily by the Seattle metro area.
-If you're thinking about moving to Spokane, the cost of living is one of the most important things to consider.
+If you're thinking about moving to Spokane, the following information about Spokane's cost of living is one of the many important things to consider.

 Table of Contents

 The cost of housing in Spokane is 94.2, putting it 5.8% lower than the national average.
 In comparison, the cost of housing in the state overall is 164.9.
 This number is largely inflated by Seattle, which has a score of 309—which is 209% higher than the national average.